-- 24 CFR part 578; FY 2022 CoC Application Navigational Guide;
+- 24 CFR part 578;- FY 2022 CoC Application Navigational Guide;

 - Section 3 Resources;

 - PHA Crosswalk; and

 - Frequently Asked Questions

-3A-1.
+3 A-1.
 New PH-PSH/PH-RRH Project-Leveraging Housing Resources.
 NOFO Section VII.B.6.a.
 You must upload the Housing Leveraging Commitment attachment to the 4B.
 Attachments Screen.

-Is your CoC applying for a new PH-PSH or PH-RRH project that uses housing subsidies or subsidized Yes housing units which are not funded through the CoC or ESG Programs to help individuals and families experiencing homelessness?

-3A-2 New PH-PSH/PH-RRH Project-Leveraging Healthcare Resources.
+In the Cook and the fact of any DIA DOM of DIA DOM and the fact was been been and additional additional and additional Is your CoC applying for a new PH-PSH or PH-RRH project that uses housing subsidies or subsidized housing units which are not funded through the CoC or ESG Programs to help individuals and families experiencing homelessness?
+Yes 3 A-2.
+New PH-PSH/PH-RRH Project-Leveraging Healthcare Resources.
 NOFO Section VII.B.6.b.
 You must upload the Healthcare Formal Agreements attachment to the 4B.
 Attachments Screen.
 Is your CoC applying for a new PH-PSH or PH-RRH project that uses healthcare resources to help individuals and families experiencing homelessness?
-No -- ----

-3A-3.
+No 3A-3.
 Leveraging Housing/Healthcare Resources-List of Projects.
 NOFO Sections VII.B.6.a. and VII.B.6.b.
 If you selected yes to questions 3A-1. or 3A-2., use the list feature icon to enter information about each project application you intend for HUD to evaluate to determine if they meet the criteria.

-Project Name Project Type Rank Number Leverage Type This list contains no items
+Project Name Project Type Rank Number Leverage Ty уре This list contains no items